sourabhjains/socket-programming-using-c/README.md

-# socket-programming-using-c
+# Socket Programming using C
+## course code CS703
+##Assignment: 1

+###Overview

-socket programming using c
+This repository provides an implementation of socket programming using C.